Kocal/jsdoc-vuejs/README.md

 > A wobbly JSDoc plugin for listing props, data, computed data, hooks and methods from *.vue files.

 > WARNING: Actually, it's only working with the default JSDoc template.
-> And if your .vue files don't require other .vue files (help me!)

 # [Demo](https://kocal.github.io/jsdoc-vuejs-demo-docs/)